CrackedResearcher/CrackedResearcher.github.io/index.md

 you can call me Ayush 👋

-i love to engineer softwares and  building ai native systems + build a lot of aide projects too
+i love to engineer softwares and  build ai native systems + code a lot of side projects too

 i built this blog to basically share my learnings with you guys. by learnings i mean whatever i learn during building my startups and going through life